vfarah-if/NodeCodingExercise/test-pnpm/shopping-cart-kata/README.md

 - You're willing to mock deeper domain types (`Product`, `CartItem`, etc.)

 But in this kata, that’s harder to justify because the logic in the "leaf" types is richer and more test-worthy than in the orchestration layer.

+### Summary

+Thnanks Emmanuael Valverde, for your cool takle on this [kata](https://www.codurance.com/katas/shopping-cart-kata).
+There were a few sneaky catches with the pricing.
+I have done this kata before using simple types and I found myself producing more code this time.
+I also did outside in, before, mocking and faking bits until I had the final design.
+I think breaking this up into  the seperate phases made it easier to get my head around each concept, so I am glad I did it this way.
+The thing didn't like is it forced me into a solution by virtue of what I simplified.
+It may be a good or bad thing, no idea.